DETAILED ACTION

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

 Claims 1-10 are rejected under 35 U.S.C.
-101 because the claimed invention is directed to a judicial exception without significantly more.
-A subject matter eligibility analysis is set forth below.
-See MPEP 2106.
+101 because the claimed invention is directed to non-statutory subject matter.
+See MPEP 2106 for details.
+The following is the two-prong analysis for subject matter eligibility:

-A method for predicting state of health of a battery, comprising:
+A method for predicting state of health of a battery, the method being applied to a vehicle, a control system in the vehicle, or a server communicated with the vehicle, the method comprising:

-performing feature extraction on the battery data to obtain a vehicle-using behavior feature corresponding to the vehicle;
+performing feature extraction on the battery data by using a preset feature extractor to obtain a vehicle-using behavior feature corresponding to the vehicle,

-predicting and obtaining a predicted vehicle-using behavior feature of the vehicle in a next time step according to the vehicle-using behavior feature; and
+predicting and obtaining a predicted vehicle-using behavior feature of the vehicle in a next time step by mapping, through a preset linear fitting model, the vehicle-using behavior feature to the predicted vehicle-using behavior feature of the vehicle in the next time step; and

-predicting and obtaining a health degree of the battery in the vehicle according to the predicted vehicle-using behavior feature and a battery health state prediction model.
+predicting and obtaining a health degree of the battery in the vehicle by mapping the processed predicted vehicle-using behavior feature to the health degree of the battery in the vehicle through a battery health state prediction model,

 the predicting and obtaining the predicted vehicle-using behavior feature of the vehicle in the next time step according to the vehicle-using behavior feature comprises: